Journey planner: Custom trip planner

 With a custom trip planner the user creates one's own travel itinerary individually by picking the appropriate activities from a database.
 Some of these websites like Triphobo.com offer pre-built databases of points of interest, while others rely on user generated content.
+A number of community developed trip planners for mobile, such as CoMaps, created route plans from downloaded maps from OpenStreetMap, for use offline.

 In 2017, Google released a mobile app called Google Trips.
 Custom trip planning startups are seeing renewed interest from investors with the advent of data science, AI and voice technologies in 2018.
 Lola.com, an AI based travel planning startup and Hopper.com have managed to raise significant funding for developing trip planning apps.

 When bookings and payments are added to a mobile trip planner app, then the result is considered mobility as a service.

 Commercial software

-Distribution companies may incorporate route planning software into their fleet management systems to optimize route efficiency.
-A route planning setup for distribution companies will often include GPS tracking capability and advanced reporting features which enable dispatchers to prevent unplanned stops, reduce mileage, and plan more fuel-efficient routes.
+Many distribution and logistics companies use route planning software as part of their fleet management systems to improve operational efficiency.
+These systems often integrate GPS tracking and telematics functionality, enabling dispatchers to monitor vehicles in real time, analyze performance through reporting tools, and adjust routes as needed.
+The goals typically include reducing mileage and idling, cutting fuel consumption, and improving delivery reliability.